Star Wars Episode IX: Rise of Skywalker (2019) Director: J.J. Abrams

 While below ground, Rey miraculously heals the cuts on a giant underground snake so it breaks open a hole and allows them peacefully escape (I could have done without this whole side plot).
 They ask C-3PO to translate the dagger but he cannot due to his programming (he is not allowed to speak the language of the sith, something we have never heard before).
 So they travel to another planet at Poe’s recommendation, but he has become a bit of an outcast.
 On that planet a tiny character cleans C-3PO’s memory so they can receive the coded sith message.
 Meanwhile, the First Order arrives and begins hunting them down on the planet, so Rey and the others escape to the Star Destroyer to steal Kylo’s way-finder.
 Along the way they find out that Chewbacca was not actually killed and was somehow on another ship, so they rescue him and discover that General Hux was the covert Resistance informant (thus redeeming this goofy and unnecessary character who is then promptly and unceremoniously killed by the First Order).
 Rey has a confrontation with Kylo who explains to her that she is not the child of “filthy junk traders” but is instead actually the grandchild of the emperor (thus overcoming the carelessly dismissive problem of The Last Jedi).
 She flees on the Millennium Falcon and they travel to another remote planet that somehow contains the ruins of the old Death Star (I thought it was completely destroyed previously?)
 At any rate, Rey dangerously travels over high seas, after using the coded message on the dagger they found, and she arrives onto the Death Star ruins and retrieves the way-finder.
 She has a brief confrontation with an evil form of herself (a la The Empire Strikes Back) and then Kylo appears.
 They duel with one another over the ocean and on the ruins of the Death Star.
 It ends with Rey stabbing Kylo, but then she heals him.
 She says she would have taken his hand so they could rule together only if he were Ben Solo again.
 Kylo has a transformative vision of his father, Han Solo.

 In all, the Rise of Skywalker is a better outcome than I could have expected.
-After cobbling together some of the incongruent story lines, resurrecting fond memories of the originals, and desperately trying to erase or overcome the travesty that was The Last Jedi J.J.
-Abrams managed to create something not completely terrible.
+After cobbling together some of the incongruent story lines, resurrecting fond memories of the originals, and desperately trying to erase or overcome the travesty that was The Last Jedi, J.J.
+Abrams managed to create something not completely terrible, or at least not as bad as the garbage preceding it.
 The Rise of Skywalker was at least an enjoyable little adventure, though nothing remotely close to the magic of the originals.